openwdl/wdl/SPEC.md

 }
 ```

-The execution engine validates that the provided string matches one of the enum's variant names.
-If an invalid variant name is provided, the execution engine must raise an error during input validation.
+The execution engine validates that the provided string matches one of the enum's choice names.
+If an invalid choice name is provided, the execution engine must raise an error during input validation.

 #### Command Section Serialization of Enums

-When an enum value is used in a command section with string interpolation, it is serialized to its **variant name** (not the inner value).
+When an enum value is used in a command section with string interpolation, it is serialized to its **choice name** (not the inner value).
 To access the inner value, use the [`value()`](#-value) function.

 For example: